khera-shanu/khera-shanu/README.md

-# Hi there 👋 I'm Shanu Khera
+# Hi there 👋 I'm Shanu Khera, Data Engineer @ BP

 ## A pragmatic programmer with a passion for solving problems using technology

 I have over a decade of experience building robust, large-scale distributed systems, data pipelines, and web apps.
 My solutions power products and platforms handling massive traffic and data.

 <div>